 Penalties apply depending when the match is declared cancelled to the Committee

-10.6 In the event that a match is abandoned for any reason, e.g. serious injury, the result of the match will be determined by the Committee having regard to the score at the time at which play was suspended.
+10.6 In the event that a match is abandoned for any reason, e.g. serious injury, the result of the match will be determined by the Committee, using knowledge of the score and the time at which play was suspended.

 11. Score cards and score card submission

-11.1 The captain or manager of each team MUST FULLY complete score card including the date of match, team name and player names (player names MUST be their Registered name).
+11.1 The captain or manager of each team MUST FULLY complete the score card including the date of match, team name and player names (player names MUST be their Registered name).

 11.2 Captains or team managers are to sign at the bottom of the card on behalf of their players declaring there is no misrepresentation of the individuals on court and that the team will abide by the league code of conduct.